 Our PPIEP principles include the following:

-- mental health research should be a democratic process involving all relevant stakeholders
+- Mental health research should be co-produced with all relevant stakeholders

-- patient knowledge can improve the relevance and quality of health research.
+- patient knowledge can improve the relevance and quality of mental health research.

 Below is the NIHR definition of the ways people get involved in research: